 Once the form has been submitted you will receive a ticket number, please keep this for your records.
-Within two business days of submitting the form you should receive email confirmation that your IP request was processed and your newly registered system will be able to connect shortly afterwards.
+Within a few business days of submitting the form you should receive email confirmation that your IP request was processed and your newly registered system will be able to connect shortly afterwards.

 Please be sure to read the email confirmation closely, as it will let you know whether the systems should remain dynamic, using DHCP to connect to the network (this is the default setting on most computers), or if it will require manual configuration of a network address.
 Most systems connecting to the CUMC network should be set for dynamic or DHCP configuration.
 The network automatically refreshes its list of approved MACs throughout the day, so please realize it may take a few hours after receiving your confirmation email before your system can connect.

 Please be sure to review the network FAQs for faculty and staff and students as well.